-Radishes aren’t always given the love they deserve, but these little root vegetables are packed with flavor.
-They can be shredded and added to salads, soups, and more.
-Radishes are also incredibly easy to grow, perfect for gardeners who are just finding their confidence outdoors or for gardeners with young children interested in gardening.
-Radishes are a great first vegetable for children, as the ease of growing them and their brilliant red color make them entertaining and rewarding.
-If you’re looking to add radishes to your spring or fall garden then we’ll tell you everything you need to know.
+Radishes don't always get the love they deserve, but these little root vegetables contain lots of flavor.
+You can shred them and add them to salads, soups, and more.
+Radishes are also incredibly easy to grow, perfect for gardeners who are just finding their footing outdoors or for gardeners with young children interested in gardening.

 French Breakfast is an old heritage variety that's known for its small, cylindrical radishes that are bright red with white tips.
 This variety is mild and crisp, excellent for a simple bread and butter breakfast or a more complicated soup.
 Its small size and speedy growth make this variety especially popular for container gardens.